Mapúa University: Academics

-Mapúa offers 40 undergraduate programs, 33 postgraduate programs, and 9 doctorate degree programs across its two campuses.
+Mapúa offers 51 undergraduate programs, 33 postgraduate programs, and 9 doctorate degree programs across its three campuses.
 In 2006, the university shifted its educational system (Note: From traditional education system?) to an outcome-based system.
 According to Mapúa president Reynaldo Vea, this was done to address structural unemployment in the Philippines.
 In 2020, the university launched the Mapúa Ubiquitous Online Experience (Mapúa ÚOx), offering fully online asynchronous graduate and undergraduate programs.

 School calendar system

 The university operated on a quarter system called the "Quarterm", shifting from a semestral system in 2002.
 This academic system was intended to allow students to graduate faster (e.g., the original 5-year engineering programs could be taken in four years) and to focus on less, interrelated course subjects in an 11-week term.

 Starting Academic Year 2024-2025, (Note: August 6 to 9, 2024 for registration of enrollment.

 August 12, 2024 for start of classes.)
 Mapúa shifted from its former four-terms-per-year system (Quarterm) to three-terms-per-year system (Trimester).

 After just two years of implementation, Mapúa will shift back to its Quarterm system from the Trimester system, starting Academic Year 2026-2027.
-This shift is in compliance with the recent DOLE ruling, which directs the university to return to its previous compensation structure and pay schedule for faculty and staff (From Mapua Radio Cardinal).
+This shift is in compliance with the recent DOLE ruling, which directs the university to return to its previous compensation structure and pay schedule for faculty and staff.

 Admissions

 The university administers the Mapúa Scholastic Aptitude Exam (MSAE) annually.
-In 2020, 2021, and 2022, MSAE was replaced by the Mapúa Program Placement Assessment (MPASS) because of the COVID-19 pandemic.
+In 2020, the MSAE was replaced by the Mapúa Program Placement Assessment (MPASS) due to the onslaught of the COVID-19 pandemic.
+The MPASS is still used as the admission exam today.
 The MPASS measures the student's abilities to identify the suitable college programs or senior high school strand for the applicant.